jhh02/1800_202210_BBY21/README.md

 ## General Info

 This browser based web application to ...

-- Hi, my name is Jun.
+* Hi, my name is Jun.
 I'm excited about this project because I get to learn git.
+* Hi my name a jeff

 ## Technologies

 Technologies used for this project: